heavyai/heavydb/Benchmarks/README.md

 # MapD Benchmark Script

-Python script that leverages [pymapd](https://github.com/omnisci/pymapd) to query a mapd database and reports performance of the queries.
+Python scripts that leverages [pymapd](https://github.com/omnisci/pymapd) to query a mapd database and reports performance of queries or data import.

 ## Setup

-Script is intended for use on Python3
+Scripts are intended for use on Python3

 All required python packages can be installed with `pip` using the `requirements.txt` file:
 ```